statisticalbiotechnology/cb2030/questions/clustering.md

 1. * Before K-means does clustering, we must first determine K which is the number of clusters in the sample.
 What are the general methods to determine k?
   * When choosing the optimal number of components for GMM,  analytic criterions such as AIC or BIC is used.
 Is there a similar method for choosing the optimal number for k-means clustering?
 > There are no relly good methods for this.
-However, there are some heuristics avalable such as [silouette plots](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html)
+However, there are some heuristics avalable such as [silouette plots](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html), and AIC and BIC, as shown in VanderPlas.

 1. In In Depth: Gaussian Mixture Models, it is said that the choice of number of components with AIC or BIC criterion can only reflect how well GMM works as a density estimator, but not as a clustering algorithm.
 Why would the optimal number be different between the two uses?
-> FIXME
+> Because they were calculated with different methods?

 1. Regarding the number of components in GMM, the text mentionts that "as is typical with this sort of problem, the BIC recommends a simpler model".
 When selecting a correction method (AIC, BIC) to calculate the optimal number of components, is it important to have background information or predictions about the dataset?
 > Not sure what you mean with "background information".
-FIXME

 1. * Is a GMM with a Dirichlet process prior the only clustering method we can use when we're not able to specify k?
 Do we need to know how the Dirichlet process works?
   * Should we know for the exams how Dirichlet Process Priors work to find the number of clusters, or is it okay to know just that it can work in conjunction with GMM to automatically select k?